Bruichladdich distillery: Today

 All the distillery's whiskies are sold as single malts, with those designated Bruichladdich being unpeated, those designated Port Charlotte being heavily peated and those designated Octomore being super-heavily peated.
 Octomore is considered to be 'the most heavily peated single malt whisky in the world'.

 The distillery moved to full production in 2013.
 All barley used is exclusively Scottish, some of which has been grown on Islay since 2004.
 The provenance of the barley used is extremely important philosophically and this is increasingly reflected in the marketing and presentation of the product range.
 Individual farms, farmers and even the fields in which the grain is grown, are identified on the packaging where possible.

 The distillery's commitment to Islay has resulted in the creation of an island-based management and administrative system, including the construction of the island's only commercially scaled bottling hall.
 The company is the largest private employer on Islay with around sixty jobs on the island.

 From 2009, Bruichladdich was distributed in the UK by Blavod Wines and Spirits plc.

 In 2013 it set up its own UK distribution company Bruichladdich UK Distribution Ltd, which is based in Glasgow.

 In 2011, the distillery started production of The Botanist gin.
+In 2024, the distillery released two different aged gins, a new category of spirits where the gin is aged in various red wine, sherry and bourbon whiskey barrels.
+The Cask Rested Gin is aged for at least six months, while the Cask Aged Gin is aged for at least three years in rum and sauternes barrels.